Ashwagandha vs Reishi: The Two Roads to Rest

 Category Root adaptogen Medicinal mushroom

-Primary Mechanism HPA axis / cortisol regulation Immune modulation / shen calming
+Primary Mechanism HPA axis / cortisol regulation Traditionally used to support immune balance / shen calming

-Sleep Pathway Reduces cortisol → less racing mind Calms inflammation → deeper relaxation
+Sleep Pathway Supports stress response → less racing mind Supports immune balance → deeper relaxation

 Evidence Level Strong (multiple meta-analyses) Strong (systematic reviews)